Google BigQuery

 # WHERE condition

-• filter rows to be deleted in Delete rows action
+• Filter rows to be deleted in the Delete rows action

-This clause will be used as a WHERE statement in each request.
+Each request will use this clause as a WHERE statement.
 This should follow basic SQL syntax.
-Refer to this BigQuery documentation (opens new window) for a full list of rules for writing SQL statements compatible with BigQuery.
+Refer to the Google BigQuery documentation (opens new window) for a full list of rules for writing SQL statements compatible with Google BigQuery.

 # Simple statements

-Knowing the data types of the column in BigQuery are important to build working queries.
-When comparing string values, values must be enclosed in single quotes ('') and columns used must exist in the table.
+Knowing the column's data types in Google BigQuery is important to build working queries.
+When comparing string values, you must enclose values in single quotes (''), and the columns used must exist in the table.
 When comparing integer values, the supplied value should not be enclosed in single quotes.

 string_column = 'USD' and integer_column = 1111